hirehike/hirehike/README.md

 ### Hi there 👋

-Welcome to the official repository of Hirehike, Inc.
+Welcome to the official GitHub repository of Hirehike, Inc.

 We are a (Software-as-a-Service) SaaS company offering a Business Software Suite which includes over 30+ Business apps.